syaleni/linebra/README.md

 Notes:

 - Order of vertices does not matter
-- Does not consider clockwise or anti-clockwise rotation (returns absolute value)
+- Does not consider clockwise or anti-clockwise rotation

 ```ts
 centroidByVertices([